locka99/cpp-to-rust-book/porting-code.md

 It works by parsing the C code into an abstract syntax tree and then generating Rust from that.

-Interestingly Corrode is written in Haskell, so perhaps a future project will allow Haskell code to be converted to Rust!
+Interestingly Corrode is written in Haskell and more interestingly is written as a [literate Haskell source](https://github.com/jameysharp/corrode/blob/master/src/Language/Rust/Corrode/C.md) - the code is a markdown document interspersed with Haskell.

 ## Experiences

 A number of websites offer insights of the porting process from C to Rust

 1. [Porting Zopfli from C to Rust](https://github.com/carols10cents/rust-out-your-c-talk).
 Zopfli is a library that performs good but slow deflate algorithm.
 It produces smaller compressed files than zlib while still remaining compatible with it.
+2. TODO